benedekrozemberczki/RolX/README.md

 # ReFeX and RolX
 Recursive structural feature and role extraction machine.
 <p align="justify">
-GRAF is a graph embedding algorithm which learns a clustering based on features extracted with an inner product graph factorization machine.
-The procedure places nodes in an abstract feature space where the inner product of node features reconstructs the neighbourhood overlap matrix.
-GRAF is a specific application of an inner product factorization machine.
-The implementation supports GPU use.
+ReFex is a structural graph feature extraction algorithm which creates binary features which describe structural properties of nodes in a large graph.
+First, continuous features are extracted based on descriptive statistics of neighbourhoods.
+These statistics are aggregated recursively.
+The original algorithm was extended in this implementation in such way that more advanced descriptive statistics can be extracted during the recursion phase.
+In addition, the number of feature extraction recursions and the binary binning also have controllable parameters.
+Finally, the strongly correlated features can be dropped based on an arbitrarily  chosen threshold.

+RolX is an algorithm which takes features extracted with ReFeX and factorizes the binary node-feature matrix in order to create low dimensional node representations.
+The original model uses non-negative matrix factorization, in our work we use an implicit matrix factorization model which is trained with a potent variant of gradient descent.
+Our implementation supports GPU use.
 </p>

 This repository provides a reference implementation for GRAF as it is used as a benchmark in the paper: